About Us

 Welcome to Healthworks!
 We are an award-winning charity and support people of all ages across the North East to live longer, healthier and happier lives.

-Healthworks supports people of all ages to lead a healthier life; from being more active, to eating healthily, giving up smoking, managing diabetes, improving mobility and managing existing medical conditions.
+Healthworks supports people of all ages to lead a longer, healthier and happier life.

 We achieve this by:

-- promoting the health benefits of exercise, healthy eating and life style changes;
+Promoting the benefits of exercise, healthy eating, and lifestyle changes.

-Professor Bola Owolabi, Director, Health Inequalities Improvement at NHS England, visited Healthworks to find out more about the projects, activities and interventions we deliver which support people of all ages to lead a healthier life.
-She also found out about how we work with partners across Public Health and the NHS to develop new initiatives and services to meet emerging need and reduce health inequalities in the North East.
+Professor Bola Owolabi from NHS England visited Healthworks to learn more about the work we do to help people live healthier lives.
+She also saw how we team up with the NHS and Public Health to create new services that tackle health problems and reduce health inequalities in the North East.

-Take a look at the video to find out more her visit and the services we offer:
+Take a look at the video to find out more about Dr Bola’s Olowabi’s visit:

 Our Patron, Professor Marmot, and others including GPs and community leaders have expressed significant concern about poverty and social inequality, and the negative effect this can have on physical health, mental health, and life expectancy and on a population often described as hard-to-reach and excluded.